oauth-xx/oauth-ruby/README.md

 See `v0.6-maintenance` branch for Ruby >= 2.4.
 See `v0.5-maintenance` branch for Ruby >= 2.0.

-NOTE: No further releases of the 0.5.x series are anticipated.
+NOTE: No further releases of version < 1.0.x are anticipated.

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>